rayalan/binary-adages/content/pages/profile-technical-strengths.md

 * _MySQL (12+ years)_: I've interfaced with MySQL-flavored databases for much of my work.
 Fantastic for transaction problems; solves most problems reasonably well.
 * _Redis (8+ years)_: Probably my favorite database, as it is a fantastic multi-purpose high-speed database, especially if persistence isn't important: message queue, caching, temporary storage, and more.
 * _InfluxDB (3 years)_: I stood up and maintained a multi-terabyte instance as part of an in-house telemetry stack.
-Learned a lot about time series as well as the upside of having an expert dba.
+Learned a lot about time series as well as the upside of having an expert DBA.
 * _BigCloud (1 year)_: So far, it's a very convenient but limited version of MySQL.

 # Platforms

-* _Distributed computing architecture_ (10+ years): For years, I've worked with designing distributed architectures, databases and data pipelines, handling challenges such as connectivity outages, balancing centralized sources of truths with the resulting data bottlenecks.
+* _Distributed computing architecture_ (10+ years): For years, I've worked with designing distributed architectures, databases, and data pipelines; handling challenges such as connectivity outages; and balancing centralized sources of truth with the resulting data bottlenecks.
 * _Google Cloud Platform_: My introduction to true cloud computing (as opposed to on-premises virtual machines).
 * _Servers (Linux, 10+ years)_: Almost everything I've ever written has run in a Linux-like environment of some sort or another.
-* _Cross-platform (10+ years)_: Much of my career has been spent writing software that will work interchangably across platforms, typically either abstracting out operating system-specific differences or writing system-specific specializations.)
+* _Cross-platform (10+ years)_: Much of my career has been spent writing software that will work interchangably across platforms, typically either abstracting out operating system-specific differences or writing system-specific specializations.
 * _Embedded (QNX, assorted environments, 7 years)_: Writing mission-critical software in a memory-constrained environment for police cars and trucking navigation presents some unique challenges.
 * _MacOS (2 years)_: I led a team in taking a dead application (all previous institutional knowledge had left the company), reestablishing best practices such as CI/CD, and doing a bit of kernel extension programming.
 * _Windows (2 years)_: Two key projects stand out here - an AI-based image detection system as well as a radio control algorithm for police communications.